Home

 An introduction – for anyone aged 7 to 17 – to the art of performing.
 Learn to act, sing and dance, regardless of any previous experience, in a safe, supportive environment.

-Meeting every Saturday morning in Ruislip, contact Malcolm Unwin on 020 8866 3110 or click on the link below for more details.
+Meeting every Saturday morning, contact Malcolm Unwin on 020 8866 3110 or click on the link below for more details.

 Contact us

 If you have a query, comment or enquiry, please contact the relevant person listed in the box to the right.
-If you are unsure who to contact please email the general address and your enquiry will be forwarded to the correct person.
+If you don’t know who to contact please email the general address and we’ll make sure the right person sees your message.